mongodb-haskell/mongodb/tutorial.md

 MongoDB can store multiple databases -- separate namespaces under which collections reside.

-You can obtain the list of databases available on a connection:
+As before, you can obtain the list of databases available on a connection:

     > run allDatabases